Pocket money! Such a hit and miss subject, don’t you think?

 Someone asked us the other day how much money they should give their 16 year old for pocket money, and I wasn’t able to give a proper answer.

-Sure there are surveys from big companies who can tell us the average pocket money but, these surveys miss out a big thing.
+Sure there are surveys from big companies who can tell us the average pocket money but, these surveys miss out a big thing; budgets, the kid’s age, and behaviour.

 What pocket money can YOU afford?